htdebeer/pandocomatic/documentation/convert_a_series_of_documents.md

     ...
 ```

-This `author` template specifies the `metadata` section of a template.
+This `author` template specifies the `metadata` property of a template.
 This
 metadata will be mixed into each document that uses this template.
 If you want
 the `goodbye` template to also set the author automatically, you can change
-its `extends` section to:
+its `extends` property to:

 ```{.yaml}
 templates: